meilisearch/documentation/learn/advanced/asynchronous_updates.md

 ## Understanding updates

 After you have requested an update, you can use the [update API endpoint](/reference/api/updates.md) to find out the status of your request.
-To do so, you will need your request's `updateId`.
+To do so, you will need your request's `uid`.

 ### Response

 The response you get from the [update API endpoint](/reference/api/updates.md) will always include the following fields:

 - `status`: the state of the operation (`enqueued`, `processing`, `processed`, or `failed`)
-- `updateId`: the id of the update
+- `uid`: the id of the update
 - `type`: the type of the operation, including its name and number
 - `enqueuedAt`: the date when the operation was added to the queue